Abandonware DOS title

 Infidel

-Infidel is an abandoned text-based adventure game set in Africa designed by Michael Berlyn, Patricia Fogleman, developed by Infocom and released by Infocom in 1983.
+Infidel is an abandoned adventure game set in Africa designed by Michael Berlyn, Patricia Fogleman, developed by Infocom and released by Infocom in 1983.
 Infidel runs on DOS.

 Infidel screenshot